-State of Drinking Water Quality - Watersheds are Protected; Natural Purification and Protection Processes are Maximized, and Potential for Contamination is Minimized committees that establish guidelines, objective and standards for water quality, one example being the Canadian Council of Ministers of the Environment, Guidelines Project Team that oversees the development of science-based water quality, sediment, and tissue residue guidelines (Canadian Environmental Quality Guideline-CEQG) for the protection of aquatic life and other beneficial water uses in the province.
+State of Drinking Water Quality - Watersheds are Protected; Natural Purification and Protection Processes are Maximized, and Potential for Contamination is Minimized

+Established water quality guidelines and effluent quality standards and implementation of such standards are an important means to manage and protect watershed and source water quality.
+The Water Security Agency represents the province on national committees that establish guidelines, objective and standards for water quality, two examples being the Canadian Council of Ministers of the Environment, Water Management Committee and Guidelines Project Team that oversees the development of science-based water quality, sediment, and tissue residue guidelines (Canadian Environmental Quality Guideline-CEQG) for the protection of aquatic life and other beneficial water uses in the province.